20+ Strangest Stories of Greek Mythology

 8. Ixion’s Revolving Chariot

-Ixion, a king, murdered his father-in-law.
+Ixion murdered his father-in-law.
 As punishment, Zeus invited him to Mount Olympus for a feast.
 But it was a trap!
 Ixion was chained to a flaming chariot that eternally circled the underworld.

 9. Pygmalion and His for Ivory Statue